15 Jan How friendly is Russia for travellers with mobility challenges?

 Our previous article on this topic “Wheelchair Accessible Travel in Russia” sheds the light on the recent changes in Moscow and St. Petersburg towards becoming barrier-free cities.

 General overview is a good point to start.
-However, if you want to get the whole picture, you need to ask those, who had a real experience.
+However, if you want to get the whole picture about accessible travel in Russia, you need to ask those, who had a real experience.
 In 2018 we were happy to organize our tailor-made tours for two foreign guests in wheelchairs.
 Anita Davis from the USA and Anne-Marie with her family from France were in several cities in Russia and agreed to share their review on the accessibility of the environment.

 Anne-Marie, her husband, their daughter in a wheelchair and her grandmother Béatrice had a 12-days tour in Moscow and St. Petersburg.
 The family visited all the major sights of two Russian main cities, like Kremlin and the Hermitage, and had a Back to the USSR tour in Moscow.
 Besides sightseeing they had a family dinner with ExploRussia and tried traditional Russian cuisine: borchsh, herring with black bread, syrniki, kvas.